brossardMyriam/RegionScan/README.md

 ## Download and install
-Use the `devtools` package (available from [CRAN](http://cran-r.c3sl.ufpr.br/web/packages/devtools/index.html)) to install automatically from this GitHub repository:
+Use the `devtools` package (available from [CRAN](http://cran-r.c3sl.ufpr.br/web/packages/devtools/index.html)) to install automatically from this repository:

 ```{r, eval=TRUE}
 library(devtools)